-The Company, in accordance with the policies of the Toronto Stock Exchange ("TSX"), was previously authorized to grant options to directors, officers, and employees to acquire up to 20% of the amount of stock outstanding.
-In January 2014, the Company's shareholders voted to cancel the Company's option plan and, as a result, the Company's Board of Directors have not grant further options and there were no options outstanding, for the periods ending July 31 2022, April 30, 2022 and April 30, 2021.
+In January 2014, the Company's shareholders voted to cancel the Company's option plan and, as a result, the Company's Board of Directors have not additional granted options since.
+There were no options outstanding for the periods ending January 31 2023, April 30, 2022 and April 30, 2021.
 Effective August 1, 2016, The Board of Directors approved the adoption of a Restricted Share Unit and Deferred Share Unit Plan (the "RSU/DSU Plan").
 Although the RSU/DSU Plan is share-based, all vested RSUs and DSUs will be settled in cash.
 No common shares will be issued.
 The Company may issue no more than the equivalent of 20% of its issued and outstanding common shares as RSU/DSU share incentives.